-An appeal of any findings relating to charges under this Gender-Based Misconduct Policy must be submitted within five (5) business days after the decision letter is delivered to the party's Babson email account (or non-Babson email account for parties who are non-Babson students).
+An appeal of any findings relating to charges under this Gender-Based Misconduct Policy must be submitted by email to the Title IX Coordinator within five (5) business days after the decision letter is delivered to the party's Babson email account (or non-Babson email account for parties who are non-Babson students).
+The Title IX Coordinator will then forward any timely submitted appeals to the designated appellate officer for the matter.